zacharycarter/nuklear-nim/README.md

 These are Nim bindings to the Nuklear Immediate Mode GUI library : https://github.com/vurtun/nuklear/

-The bindings do work - see https://github.com/zacharycarter/nuklear-nim/blob/master/testNuklear2.nim -
+The bindings do work - see [this test](https://github.com/zacharycarter/nuklear-nim/blob/master/examples/nuklear_nim_glfw3_opengl3.nim) -
 for an example using GLFW and OpenGL.

 ![nuklear-nim]